 It may take some time to adjust to the diet, so don’t get immediately discouraged.
 Food transitions can take several weeks to take full effect.
 Once you find a food that reduces colitis or eliminates it altogether, your dog can be on their way to a much happier existence.

 Dairy, glucose, and wheat can be particularly problematic for your pooch.
 These ingredients are known to cause inflammation in the digestive tract, making your dog downright miserable.
 Your vet will most likely recommend cutting the most common irritants first and then hack away at the rest as you go.

 There won’t be a one-size-fits-all fix with diet.
 It must be tailored to meet the needs of the individual, as each canine will have different reactions to various foods.
 Having a nutrient-rich diet with simplistic ingredients and a solid protein source will be your best bet for improvement.

-We feel the Purina 13852 Hypoallergenic Vegetarian Dog is going to be a solid foundational diet for your dog.
-It has all common irritants removed from the ingredients.
+We feel the Purina 13852 Hypoallergenic Vegetarian Dog is going to be the best dog food for colitis.
+It has all the common irritants removed from the ingredients.
 There are no harmful additives or fillers.
 It’s hydrolyzed and formulated specifically for treating digestion issues.